wavefrontHQ/docs/pages/doc/tracing_external_nodes.md

 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_external_nodes.html
-summary:
+summary: Configure your application to show external services or applications
 ---

 Wavefront has out of the box support to identify Java AWS services and Java databases on the [application map view](tracing_ui_overview.html#application-map).
 You can configure your OpenTracing or OpenTelemetry application to identify other external services or applications your service communicates it, using the customized approach.

-## Out-of-the-Box AWS and Database Nodes
+## Configure Out-of-the-Box AWS and Database Services

 Let's take a look at span tags, SDKs, and libraries your application needs to have to see the AWS and Java database nodes on the application map view.

-### External AWS Nodes for Java Applications
+### External AWS Services for Java Applications

 Follow the steps given below for Wavefront to identify the AWS nodes: